Jplaudir8/Spring-Boot-Projects/README.md

 # Other
 ### Review Exercises
 This directory contains some exercises/projects that have some minor configurations and added java code to help review Spring Boot concepts seen in past courses.
-Therefore, do not see this directory as a personal project but as a review exercise.
+Therefore, do not see this directory as a personal project but as a concept review exercise.

 Content:
 - DogRestAPI: REST API that returns a list of dogs from an embedded H2 in-memory database.